ŽKK Radivoj Korać: 2010s

 Thanks won third place last season, earned the right to compete in the 2010–2011 season in the Adriatic league where they finished sixth in no. In the Super League Serbia reiterated last year's success by winning third place and the semi-finals where they were better than Partizan were 2-0 victories.
 The following season he made a step forward in the Adriatic league by winning the fifth place, the first time they played and the final Milan Ciga Vasojević Cup where defeated by Hemofarm 67:53.

 In the season 2012-13 the first time they played in the Final Four Adriatic league after they won second place in regular competitions.
 At the Final Four, the semifinals they beat Hungarian PEAC-Pécs 68:43, but in the final lost against Partizan 70:45.
 In the Milan Ciga Vasojević Cup in Lazarevac reiterated the success of last year, and the final was again better than them Partizan 103:71.
 As a participant in the Adriatic league are placed directly into the final play-off First League of Serbia where 2-0 victories were better than Radnički Kragujevac.
 The semifinals are revenged basketball players of Vojvodina, but for the third time this season, in the finals of a competition were worse than Partizan.

 Season 2013-14 was the most successful in the club's history.
 At the Final Four Adriatic league in Podgorica in the final after three overtime beat the Crvena zvezda with 87:83 and won the first trophy in history.
 The second trophy was won two weeks later when the third consecutive cup final, triumphed over Partizan 90:64.

 Arena

-SC Šumice
+CKS Šumice

-SC Šumice is a multi-purpose indoor arena located in the Voždovac municipality and it has a capacity of 2.000 seats.
+CKS Šumice is a multi-purpose indoor arena located in the Voždovac municipality and it has a capacity of 2.000 seats.